awaitlink/rvk/README.md

-# Placeholder

-This is a placeholder for something that will be (hopefully) made in the near future.
+# Crate for accessing VK API